barath/process/README.md

 Repositories requiring editorial review are listed in [editors.md](editors.md#editorial-assignments).
 Each repository has one or more assigned editors, and only assigned editors are permitted to merge into the main branch of these repositories, per the [proposal review process](#reviewing-proposals).

 Editors have [_Admin Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on the repositories they are assigned to, and are permitted to grant [_Write Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) to other contributing authors on the same.
 All Editors have [_Write Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on all repositories requiring editorial review listed in [editors.md](editors.md).

-# Test Suite
-Test Suite Developers work with the aim is to develop a [test suite](https://github.com/solid/test-suite) that can be used to verify an implementation against the Solid specification.

 # Administration